Madhouse (1974 film)

-Madhouse (also known as The Revenge of Dr. Death) is a 1974 horror film directed by Jim Clark for Amicus Productions in association with American International Pictures.
+Madhouse is a 1974 horror film directed by Jim Clark for Amicus Productions in association with American International Pictures.
 The film, which is a British-American co-production, stars Vincent Price, Natasha Pyne, Peter Cushing, Robert Quarry, Adrienne Corri, and Linda Hayden.
 The film was based on the 1969 novel Devilday by Angus Hall.

 Plot

 Paul Toombes is a successful horror actor whose trademark role is Dr. Death, a skull-faced serial killer.
 During a party in Hollywood marking his fifth Dr. Death film, Paul announces his engagement to Ellen Mason, who gives him an engraved watch as an engagement gift.
 However, adult film producer Oliver Quayle reveals to Paul that Ellen previously performed in his movies and had also slept with him.
 Distraught at Paul's angry reaction, Ellen returns to her room, where a masked man in a Dr. Death costume approaches her with a knife.
 An apologetic Paul enters the room shortly after, only for her severed head to fall from her shoulders when he touches her.
 Although he is acquitted, Paul isn't sure whether he was the killer.
 His career is destroyed as he spends several years in a mental hospital.

 Twelve years later, Paul is called to London by his friend, screenwriter Herbert Flay, who has partnered with Quayle to produce a Dr. Death television series for the BBC.
 While on the cruise en route to England, Paul encounters a persistent young actress, Elizabeth Peters, who steals his watch and follows him through London and eventually to Flay's house.
 In the spider-infested basement, Paul discovers Faye Carstairs, Flay's wife and a former Dr. Death co-star, who was driven mad after being disfigured in a car accident.
-Outside Flay's house, Elizabeth sees the costumed figure stalking the grounds; believing it to be Paul, she approaches him and is killed with a pitchfork.
+Outside Flay's house, Elizabeth sees the costumed figure stalking the grounds, believing it to be Paul, she approaches him and is killed with a pitchfork.
 When her body is discovered, Scotland Yard suspects Paul, as the killing resembles a scene from one of the Dr. Death films.